spokestack/react-native-spokestack-tray/README.md

 # Used for storing a simple boolean to turn on/off sound
 $ npm install @react-native-community/async-storage

-# Used to check the network status before downloading model files
-$ npm install @react-native-community/netinfo

 # Used to play TTS audio prompts.
 # Despite its name, we think this is one of the best
 # plugins (if not the best) for playing audio.
-# In iOS, Audio and Video are intertwined.
+# In iOS, Audio and Video are intertwined anyway.
 $ npm install react-native-video

 # Used to show an animating gradient when Spokestack listens